Day 4 - Friday 22 February – From gumboot to Wellington…

 We started our journey southwards to Wellington driving through the undulating fertile farmlands of Levin and stopping twice along the way; firstly to ‘wang’ some gumboots as far as we could in Taihape (Gumboot capital of the world); and secondly to visit a Manuka honey maker.
 It was fun wanging the well-worn boots and Jeff threw his gumboot the furthest I think.
 I managed to throw mine a safe 5 yards in front of me, which is good given that I normally throw things backwards.
 I struggle to let go… The Manuka honey maker’s shop was interesting.
 Every possible use of honey for food, medicine, alcohol, skin care and for ice cream!
 Yes!
 I bought a ‘cookies ‘n’ cream and honey’ ice cream.
 Jeff had honey and ginger ice cream.
 Manuka is a type of honey, native to New Zealand, and produced by bees that pollinate the flower ‘Leptospermum scoparium’ (or ‘Manuka bush’).
 I had no idea, however, that Manuka came in grades of ‘Unique Manuka Factor (UMF)’; with anything between a UMF factor of 5+ to 20+… The 20+ was too strong to enjoy on toast and should only really be used as medicine.

 We respectfully admired the Admiral Richard E Byrd memorial installed (on 11 March 1962) in recognition of Byrd’s expeditions to explore Antarctica and the North Pole; and their contribution to ‘international understanding’.
 It’s a bustling city not unlike many at home, except that in the UK we don't have to retrospectively shore up buildings in case of earthquakes.
 I'm going to bed tonight with my backpack and clothes right next to my bed.
 Sleep in suitable clothing for a swift evacuation and keep your passport in grabbing distance.
 Apparently that's what you have to do and the hotel information pack includes guidance on earthquake (and tsunami) safety.
 After checking into the hotel we went out for a walk into town.
-The architecture is a real mix of old and new and despite work being done to ‘quake-proof’ older buildings, there is a real sense of creativity, culture and industry.
+The architecture is a real mix of old and new and despite the scaffolding and work being done to ‘quake-proof’ older buildings, there is a real sense of creativity, culture and industry.
 In the arena by the docks, close to the hotel, a ‘Ke Matatini Ki Te Ao’ National Kapa Haka festival was being held.
 Te Matatini is a significant cultural festival and the pinnacle event for Māori performing arts.
 Held every two years, it is one of the most highly anticipated events for performers, their whānau and the mass of passionate Kapa Haka fans throughout the world.
 Many of the Maori performers were staying in the same hotel as us.

 There was an extensive choice of venue for dinner; loads of cafes and restaurants, so we settled for a noodle bar.